APITube Help Center

 Can I use fact-check on any plan?

 No. The /v1/fact-check endpoint is disabled on the Free plan — calling it there returns 403 with error ER0706 (Fact-check is not available on the free plan).
-It works on Basic, Professional and Corporate.
+It works on Starter, Basic, Professional and Corporate.
 Note that fact-check costs 5 requests per call rather than 1, because it runs a retrieval-and-reasoning pass.

 Is there an annual discount?